GetPsyched/printer/README.md

 ### Using the API

-1. Run `bun run dev` for local hosting and `bun run start` for production hosting.
+1. Run `npm run dev` for local hosting and `npm run start` for production hosting.
 2. The API routes are as follows:
    - `POST <url>/pdf?target=<preset>`:
      - `preset` must match the exact folder name that you have stored for your preset.